Ellenfeldstadion: Stadium's decline

-Three years after their promotion, Borussia Neunkirchen was regulated to the 2nd tier of German football.
+Three years after their promotion, Borussia Neunkirchen was relegated to the 2nd tier of German football.
 The club plays in the top-level of the 2nd tier, but never achieves promotion.
 In 1971 a record attendance of 31,000 spectators visits the match Borussia Neunkirchen vs 1.
 FC Nürnberg.

 In the 1980s, several big companies in Neunkirchen face bankruptcy, which cause a decline in sponsorship fees.
 Borussia Neunkirchen also relegates towards the amateurs and faces bankruptcy in 1990.
 In 1990, Neunkirchen's city council decides to purchase the stadium from Borussia Neunkirchen and the club is saved from bankruptcy.
 The stadium's maintenance is limited, though a small renovation in 2002 is carried out at the costs of 500,000 euro.
 In 2003 Borussia Neunkirchen draws Bayern München for the DFB-Pokal and 23,400 spectators visit the match in the Ellenfeldstadion.
 In 2007 the derby against 1.
 FC Saarbrücken attracts 10,000 spectators.
 In 2011 and 2012 several plans are made for a complete reconstruction of the Ellenfeldstadion, but were never carried out.
 Since a few years, due to safety regulations, several stands are closed down for the public.